devopswroclaw/devopswroclaw/ideas_for_presentations.md

 ==============
 ####Confirmed####
 Talks that can be prepared for the next meetup:
-- Introduction to Mesos and Marathon – M.Ł.@Opera
+- Advanced Mesos and Marathon: monitoring, load balancing, live demo – M.Ł.@Opera

 ####For future meetups####
 - Ansible for SDN deployment: benefits and good practices - J.S.@OVH (under construction)